Skip to content

-Whether you’re a banker or a national political figure, a CEO or a farmer, the Somerset Hills has provided commercial opportunities for centuries.
-From C. Ledyard Blair and Jackie Kennedy, to Secretary of State Cyrus Vance and Charles Pfizer, the Somerset Hills business community has served up commerce in a classic fashion.
-(See the list of Somerset Hills Rich & Famous post).
-There’s no mistake that the Somerset Hills area is rich in long lasting commerce history.
-The Somerset Hills region of Bedminster, Bernards Twp, Bernardsville, Far Hills, Peapack & Gladstone has long been one of the most prestigious and historic areas in New Jersey, and they have some historic businesses to prove it.
+There’s no mistake that the Somerset Hills area is rich in long-lasting commerce history.
+The Somerset Hills region of Bedminster, Bernards Twp, Bernardsville, Far Hills, Peapack & Gladstone has long been one of the most prestigious and historic areas in New Jersey, and they have some landmark businesses to prove it.
 So which ones have entrenched themselves in the fabric of our communities and built a rich and historic legacy?
 Which of these businesses have outlasted their competition?
-Leave it to us to have taken it upon ourselves to research and compile what we feel are the top 10 historic businesses in the Somerset Hills.
+Please leave it to us to take it upon ourselves to research and compile what we feel are the top 10 historic businesses in the Somerset Hills.

 10 – Meadowbrook Glitter Factory – Bernardsville

-9. Brush’s Deli (PC Henry) – Basking Ridge,
+9. Brush’s Deli (PC Henry) – Basking Ridge

 No. 8 – Sky Farm Nudist Colony – Liberty Corner